 Remedies for Negative Externalities

-Also, since most negative externalities result from the lack of property risks, governments should introduce property rights that will help internalize the costs and benefits.
+Also, since most negative externalities result from the lack of property risks, governments can introduce property rights that will help internalize the costs and benefits.
 Putting property rights in place will create fear among would-be offenders since they will be wary of possible legal action against them.